s3m1s0n1c/trunk-recorder-node-red-stats/README.md

 Node-Red connects to MQTT Broker Server and displays stats on Dashboard

-Import Json file into Node-Red
+* Import Json file into Node-Red

-Change IP of MQTT Broker
+* Change IP of MQTT Broker

-Chane Topic in 'Get Data from MQTT' & 'Parse Topic Data' to reflect correct topic you are sending in mqtt plugin
+* Change Topic in 'MQTT' node to reflect correct topic you are sending in mqtt plugin